dmidlo/histdata.com-tools/docs/proposal-engine-portfolios.md

 broker-target bridge was `refused`.
 That retained dossier still fails closed instead of silently falling back to motif.

-The expanded #491 campaign freezes 96 synchronized HistData windows: 32 each for calibration, validation, and final holdout across 2024 and 2025.
-The diagonal self-excitation marked-Hawkes variant passes all ten powered hard gates.
-The full self/cross variant fails time-uniformity; the zero-excitation control fails time-uniformity and path/tail behavior.
-Only the diagonal variant is reconstruction- and ensemble-eligible.
-Other registered variants preserve their retained nonpassing decisions and cannot enter the selected product.
-Validation-fitted weights and selected engine IDs are separate declarations;
-the final holdout is evaluated once and never chooses a winner.
+The expanded campaign freezes 96 synchronized HistData windows: 32 each for calibration, validation, and final holdout across 2024 and 2025.
+Under the current qualification implementation, the diagonal self-excitation and full self/cross marked-Hawkes variants pass all ten powered hard gates and are reconstruction- and ensemble-eligible; the zero-excitation control fails time-uniformity.
+Eligibility is not product selection: the frozen final-v2 portfolio selects only diagonal self-excitation.
+Other registered variants preserve their retained nonpassing or eligible-but-unselected decisions and cannot enter the selected product.
+Validation-fitted weights and selected engine IDs are separate declarations; the final holdout is evaluated once and never chooses a winner.

 Plans without a powered dossier retain the legacy v2.4 compatibility behavior and describe motif as a `single-qualified-engine`; they do not claim that